choman/dsc520/week01/README.md

   - This is a binary variable because it is either male or female

 - The instruments played by the band members
-  - This is a categorical variable there are meny different kinds of instruments and there are many sub-categories
+  - This is a categorical variable there are many different kinds of instruments and there are many sub-categories

 - The time they had spent learning to play their instruments